 At Copesan, we understand that communication with your pest management professional is critical to the success of your pest control program.
 Not only should your Integrated Pest Management (IPM) Specialist be communicating how service is being executed at your facility, but you should also be asking questions about how facility requirements are being handled to ensure your service needs are being met.
 With more than 55 years of successful pest management partnerships built on communication, the professionals at Copesan have determined some of the most important questions clients should be asking their pest management professionals.
 They include:

 What is your inspection plan?

 Knowing when inspections will take place is vital for this plan to work; key people may be required to unlock parts of the facility for inspection purposes and if a facility manager is unaware of the IPM Specialist’s inspection plan, important inspections may not occur, which may cause your program to fail.

-Will there be written recommendations to help us eliminate any favorable conditions for pests?
+Are there written recommendations to eliminate conditions for pests?

 A successful pest management partnership only works when there’s open communication.
 Our IPM Specialists are trained to communicate, both verbally and in writing, suggested changes that can be made to your facility to reduce the threat of pest pressures, which in turn will reduce infestations.

 Why must these recommendations from my IPM Specialist be followed?

 Knowing and understanding the reasons behind your IPM Specialist’s recommendations for your facility is critical to the success of your pest management program.
 Some recommendations may seem minor or unimportant to you, but are absolutely necessary for your IPM Specialist to do his or her job correctly and to keep pests from causing you and your facility problems.